-Q and A sessions: We will schedule drop in Q and A sessions with Dr. Cirelli and the TAs on Bb Collaborate throughout the term (especially right before midterms).
+Q and A sessions: We will schedule drop in Q and A/Term Test review sessions with Dr. Cirelli and the TAs throughout the term (especially right before midterms).
 Pay attention to Quercus for scheduling.

 Course Materials and Lecture

 Assigned Readings